MDIL-SNU/SIMPLE-NN_v2/docs/install.rst

     make intel_cpu_intelmpi

 .. note::
     'make intel_cpu_intelmpi' is an example of using the intel compiler for lammps.
-You may need to explicitly set some library path and optimization flags (such as -xAVX) if necessary.
+Before using a makefile, you may need to explicitly set some library path and optimization flags (such as -xAVX) in the makefile if necessary.

 Requirements for potential file
 -------------------------------